Midwifery/Master's Degree Collaboration

 MEP 11: INTERPROFESSIONAL EDUCATION (IPE) (1 credit)

 - Interprofessional learning experiences with resident physicians training in obstetrics and gynecology provide concepts in team based and collaborative care, and prepare learners for interprofessional practice.

 Upon completion of the Program, you will be awarded a certificate in midwifery and are eligible to take the national certifying examination of the American Midwifery Certification Board (AMCB).

-Our graduates have a 100% first time pass rate on their board exams.
+Our graduates have a 100% pass rate on their board exams.
 Review all of our program statistics.